This article was last updated on February 8th 2023

 YEP!
 We are interacting right now!
 Blogging is one of the most used interactive marketing types, especially for digital companies.
 With some of the best free blogging sites it’s easy and fast to make fun and short blogs to keep your customers posted and keep them up to date about the last new deals and interesting tips and tricks.
 Good points for Pointerpro!

 Today, regular blog posts are still a strong pillar in most marketing strategies, but in a fast-evolving technological world, demands are high!
+So to keep up with everything, it’s important and safe to have a blog content plan to cover all your interactive content ideas.
 To increase engagement from your readership and to turn your blog interactive you could:

 All this is what we call interactive storytelling.
 One of my FAVORITE types of interactive marketing!
 Name it, and you can do it.
 You can go as far as you want with interactive storytelling and that’s what makes blogging interactive.
 HOW FUN!